Top U.S. antitrust regulators admit to infighting on big tech probe

 In June, a group of senators asked the government if the president had interfered in a review of the proposed $26 billion merger of T-Mobile US and Sprint Corp.

-Klobuchar and Senator Cory Booker, both of whom are running for president and sit on the subcommittee, signed the letter, as did Senator Elizabeth Warren, also a candidate for the Democratic nomination.
+Klobuchar and Senator Cory Booker, who is also running for president and sits on the subcommittee, signed the letter, as did Senator Elizabeth Warren, also a candidate for the Democratic nomination.

 The Justice Department approved the deal, but states sued to stop it.

-Reporting by Diane Bartz; Editing by David Gregorio and Rosalba O'Brien
+Reporting by Diane Bartz; Editing by Rosalba O'Brien and Bill Berkrot